 Overview

-Do you have a woodworker in your life that ruins every new shirt and pants with glue?
+Do you have a woodworker that ruins every new shirt and pants with glue?
 Help them stop the clothing damage and invest in a woodworking apron to catch the mess.

 Related Article: Best woodworking aprons for home and jobsite